fat-forensics/Surrogates-Tutorial/paper/paper.md

 This separation of functionally independent building blocks allows us to consider the influence of each component, and their interdependence, on the robustness and faithfulness of the final explainer.
-To this end, we overview a collection of techniques to evaluate the quality of the modules and their overall effectiveness.
+To this end, we review a collection of techniques to evaluate the quality of the modules and their overall effectiveness.
-Moreover, these metrics can guide the parameterisation of the entire explainability algorithm, providing an opportunity to tune it to the problem at hand.
+These metrics can guide the parameterisation of the entire explainability algorithm, providing an opportunity to tune it to the problem at hand.
 All of these insights demonstrate that while surrogate explainers are